Netec-Mx/IA_GEN_ESS/Capítulo4/README.md

     ```
     What customs should I respect in Saudi Arabia?
     ```
-- Modifica la sección [country] acorde al país de tu preferencia:
+- Modifica la sección [country] acorde al país de tu preferencia.

     ```
     What is the current exchange rate in [country]?